immersive-arts/Blimpy/readme.md

 # Additional info

-some additional info might be found on this [miro board](https://miro.com/app/board/o9J_lFMUi0Q=/), though ultimatly all data should be find its way into this repo.
+some additional info might be found on this [miro board](https://miro.com/app/board/o9J_lFMUi0Q=/), though ultimately all data should find its way into this repo.

 # Licenses